zjkal/time-helper/README.en.md

 # TimeHelper - the most convenient PHP time helper class library.

-### ⭐ Please give a star, it motivates me to keep going. ⭐
+### ⭐ Please give me a star, it motivates me to keep going. ⭐

 ### Features:
 1. ***Simplicity***: All methods can accept any type of date/time format or timestamp.